faisalazam/keycloak-poc-modularized/README.md

 Keycloak is configured to work with OpenLDAP for authentication and uses PostgreSQL for storing its data.
 You can find more details about Keycloak setup in the [Keycloak README](./keycloak/README.md).

+➡️ To integrate your Java Spring Boot web app with Keycloak, see [Spring Integration Guide](./SPRING_INTEGRATION.md).

 With the reverse proxy in place, Keycloak should be accessible on the following URLs:

 BASE_URL = http://${APACHE_HOST}:${HTTPD_PORT} => Let's assume APACHE_HOST is localhost and HTTPD_PORT is 80: